-Loan Comparison Calculator — Find the Best Loan Deal
+Loan Comparison Calculator — Find the Best Loan Deal — India 2026

 Compare up to 3 loan offers side by side.
 See which bank gives you the lowest EMI total interest and best overall deal for home car or personal loans.

 When multiple banks approve your loan application choosing the right offer can save you lakhs of rupees over the loan tenure.
 A difference of just 0.5% in interest rate on a Rs 50 lakh home loan for 20 years means a saving of Rs 3.5 lakh in total interest.
-Our comparison calculator lets you enter details of up to 3 offers and instantly see the difference in EMI total interest and total payment amount helping you make the smartest choice.
+Our comparison calculator lets you enter details of multiple offers and instantly see the difference in EMI total interest and total payment amount helping you make the smartest choice.

 Calculate Now